With assuredly glorious temperatures and plenty of sunshine, it doesn’t get better than Koh Samui in July.

 There will be mosquitoes on Koh Samui until the rapture (and probably long afterwards).
 Winning the battle against mosquitoes in Thailand totally depends on:

-(B) where you happen to sit (i.e. you’ll have better odds on a breezy beach than besides a sticky swamp).
+- Where you happen to sit (i.e. you’ll have better odds on a breezy beach than beside a sticky swamp).

 Things to do on Koh Samui in July